 A 1950-ton corvette was designed for NATO SWG/6.
 It was one of three ASW SESs designed by the USA, France, and the UK.
-It is a high L/B ratio craft with a 55-knot top speed.
+It is a high L/B ratio craft of high speed.
 Its mission is to escort surface convoys and provide them with ASW protection.
-It uses the Sprint and Search method of ASW screening.
-The design is presented to the Feasibility level of detail, where principal characteristics, performance, subsystems, survivability and vulnerability, and ship interfaces and limitations are summarized with complete support from figures and tables.
+The design is presented to the Feasibility level of detail, where principal characteristics, performance, subsystems, survivability and vulnerability, and ship interlaces and limitations are summarized with complete support from figures and tables.
 Appendices (Volume II) provide description of the employed sonar system, propeller design, the structure design with a comparison of structural scantlings, the auxiliary systems, a weight estimate, area/volume summary, and structural drawings provided by the Federal Republic of Germany.
-Lift-cycle cost estimates, technical risk and recommendations are summarized.
+Lift-cycle cost estimates, technical risk and recommendations are summarized; concluding remarks are induded.

-71327 NATO SES ASW Corvette, Volume II, Appendices, Final NAVSEA 501, 05/86, U
+71327 NATO SES ASW Corvette, Volume II, Appendices, Final NAVSEA 501.05/86.
+U

-A 1950-ton corvette was designed for NATO SWG/6.
+A 1950-toncorvette was designed for NATO SWG/6.
 It was one of three ASW SESs designed by the USA, France, and the UK.
-It is a high L/B ratio craft with a 55-knot top speed.
+It is a high L/B ratio craft of high speed.
 Its mission is to escort surface convoys and provide them with ASW protection.
-It uses the Sprint and Search method of ASW screening.
-The design is presented to the Feasibility level of detail in Volume I, where principal characteristics, performance, subsystems, survivability and vulnerability, and ship interfaces and limitations are summarized with complete support from figures and tables.
+The design is presented to the Feasibility level of detail in Volume I, whore principal characteristics, performance, subsystems. survivability and vulnerability. and ship interfaces and limitations are summarized with complete support from figures and tables.

-This volume provides the appendices which support the detailed feasibility design of Volume i.
-The technologies covered as appendices are:
+This volume provides the appendices which support the detailed feasibility design of Volume I. The technologies covered as appendices are:

+- Propeller design

+- Structural design

+- · Comparison of structural scantlings

+- Criticality analysis

+- Drainage system
-Propeller design Structural design Comparison of structural scantlings Criticality analysis Drainage system HVAC system Fresh water system Fuel system Compressed air/nitrogen system extinguishing Fire system Hydraulic system Refrigeration system Weight estimate Area/volume summary Bell-Textron report (propeller design)

-- Sulzer-Escher Wyss report (propeller design) - Structural drawings (provided by the Federal Republic of Germany)
+HVAC system Fresh water system Fuel system Compressed air/nitrogen system Fire extinguishing system Hydraulic system Refrigeration system Weight estimate Area/volume summary Bell-Textron report (propeller design) Sulzer-Escher Wyss report (propeller design) Structural drawings (provided by the Federal Republic of Germany)

-71328 CONFORM Technology Characterization and Ship impact Assessments of Technologies Applicable to DDG 80 Design NAVSEA, 06/81, C
+71328 CONFORM Technology Characterization and Ship Impact Assessments of Technologies Applicable to DDG 80 Design NAVSEA, 06/81, C

-This report describes technology innovations and technology surveys which have been explored by the CONFORM Program and summarized in the 1985 CONFORM Compendium of Ship Designs and Innovations and which are applicable to DDG 80 design.
+This report describes technology innovations and technology surveys which have been explored by the CONFORM Program and summarized in the 1985 CONFORM Compendium of Ship Designs and Innovations and which are pplicable to DDG 80 design.
 It also contains Technology Characterizations developed for the 1987 CONFORM Compendium which also support the Ship R&D Strategy Team initiative.

-71388 Application of Ice Strengthening Criteria to Surface Ship Feasibility and Preliminary Design Studies, Final DTRC 1222, 09/86, U
+71388 Application of ice Strengthening Criteria to Surface Ship Fessibility and Preliminary Design Studies, Final DTRC 1222, 09/86, U

-This report evaluates the feasibility of using ice strengthening criteria for monohull, surface combatants during the feasibility or preliminary design stages.
+This report evaluates the feasibility of using cestrengthening criteria for monohull, surface combatants during the feasibility or preliminary design stages.
 A literature search was conducted to determine what ice strengthening criteria are presently in use, both commercial and military.
 Based on an evaluation of these criteria, a design standard was chosen and applied to a notional surface combatant.
 The resultant changes were analyzed using the Advanced Surface Ship Evaluation Tool (ASSET) to determine the total ship impact.
-Graphical support includes design ice pressure comparison for constant power, and for constant displacement, an ice belt comparison, a notional DDG shell expansion drawing, and illustration of structural weight addition versus design ice pressure.
-Among the information included in tables are comparison of plating and framing factors of safety, ice load design pressures and the load bearing capacity of the DDG-51 plating and framing, structural weight additions, predicted stability changes, and, weight and CG changes.
+Graphical support includes design ice pressure comparison for constant power, and for constant displacement, an ice belt comparison, a notional DDG shell expansion drawing, and illustration of plating and framing factors of safety, ice bad design pressures and the load bearing capacity of the DOG-51 plating and framing, structural weight additions, predicted stability changes, and, weight and CG changes.
 Appendices provide sample calculations, an ice strengthening criteria summary, ice terminology and ice climatology information.
 Conclusions were made regarding the applicability of ice strengthening criteria in early stage design.